jentery/mdia360v2/index.md

 **References**:

-## MODULE 2: METAGAMES AND MATTERS OF PLAY
+## MODULE 2: METAGAMES AND OTHER MATTERS OF PLAY

 ## 2.1 Escapism and Satisfaction